Q

 B).
 All <li> elements in the document

 C).
-All <li> elements within <ul> elements
+All <li> elements that are direct children of <ul> elements

 D).
 All elements within <ul> elements